AhsanAliUet/single-cycle-riscv/README.md

 Python Interpreter will read assemFile.txt and convert this to machineCodeInBinary.txt which contains binary code to insert in the Instruction memory of processor.
 Now we are ready to run/boot our processor.

-Please make sure the path to the binary file in the file programMemomry.v is correct
+Please make sure the path to the binary file in the file programMem.v is correct

 ## Putting it all together